Hue-Jhan/Ntdll-Dll-Injection-Trojan/README.md

 - First of all we put the malicious dll in the same folder as the injector, we create a resource file and its header and we set the dll as a resource of the injector;
 - Secondly on the injector we locate the resource file, calculate its size, upload it to memory, and lock it for access so it can be used without being moved;
 - Thirdly we extract the dll from the executable and write it to disk;
+- We find a process by PID iterating through a pre-made linked list of ```SYSTEM_PROCESS_INFORMATION``` structs representing all running processes;
-- We find a process by PID, allocate memory the size of the dll path inside of it and write the path into the process;
+- We allocate memory the size of the dll path inside of it and write the path into the process;
 - Then we get the handle to kernel32.dll and ntdll.dll and dynamically resolve the address of LoadLibraryA;
 - Finally we create a thread that executes the function that loads the malicious dll;
 - The Dll decodes the data and uploads it to memory, creating the shell;